-To provide further evidence of the influence of HIV/AIDS as a factor driving the deterioration of levirate marriage, in this subsection, additional exercises are conducted based on HIV/AIDS-related information available to the author.
+To provide further evidence of the influence of HIV/AIDS as a factor driving the deterioration of levirate marriage, in this subsection, additional exercises are conducted based on HIV/AIDS-related information available to this study.
 In each wave of the KHDS, the survey team asked a group of village leaders about the health situation in a community.
 The number of villages that referred to HIV/AIDS as the most or second-most important health problem in a community increased from 18 in wave 1 to 32 in wave 5, with the corresponding in-between figures summarized as 25, 24, and 35 in wave 2, 3, and 4, respectively.

 While the available data is highly limited, this study also attempted to collect estimates of the biomarker-based prevalence of HIV/AIDS from the following two information sources: 2003-04 Tanzania HIV/AIDS Indicator Survey (2003-04 THIS) and Killewo et al. (1990).
-The THIS is the first population-based comprehensive survey carried out on HIV/AIDS in Tanzania from December 2003 to March 2004, whereas Killewo et al. (1990) estimated the district-level infection rate based on a population-based survey conducted in Kagera in 1987.
-Owing to the difficulty in
+The THIS is the first population-based comprehensive survey carried out on HIV/AIDS in Tanzania from December 2003 to March 2004 (see Section S.5 in the supplemental appendix for more details), whereas Killewo et al. (1990) estimated the district-level infection rate based on a population-based survey conducted in Kagera in 1987.
+Owing to the difficulty in estimating HIV/AIDS prevalence in general, however, the estimates provided by two "independent" data sources may not be temporally comparable.
+In addition, Killewo et al. (1990)'s estimates, which vary only by the number of districts (six districts), also have little data variation to allow for a rigorous empirical analysis.